iliyaML/ibm-machine-learning/exploratory-data-analysis/README.md

 You can identify duplicate or unnecessary data.
 Common policies to deal with missing data are:remove a row with missing columns, impute the missing data, and mask the data by creating a category for missing values.

-Common methods to find outliers are: through plots, statistics, or residuals.
+Common methods to find outliers are:

+- plots
+- statistics
+- residuals

+Common policies to deal with outliers are:

+- remove outliers
+- impute them
-Common policies to deal with outliers are: remove outliers, impute them, use a variable transformation, or use a model that is resistant to outliers.
+- use a variable transformation
+- use a model that is resistant to outliers

 Exercises: